-- Evidence of leadership in nursing (Professional organizations, committees, etc.) - Professional nursing experience highly preferred for the DNP applicant in the FNP track - Potential for leadership in an advanced practice role - Professional and community service activities - Curriculum vitae/resume which includes educational background, honors, nursing experience, professional membership(s), and community service - Permanent resident of Texas or TTUHSC service area/county - Fluent in a language frequently used by patients in the applicant's service area in addition to English
+- Evidence of leadership in nursing (Professional organizations, committees, etc.) - Professional nursing experience highly preferred for the DNP applicant in the FNP track - Effective for the Fall 2022 Application: The FNP track will require a minimum of two (2) years of experience as a registered nurse at the time of application. - Potential for leadership in an advanced practice role - Professional and community service activities - Curriculum vitae/resume which includes educational background, honors, nursing experience, professional membership(s), and community service - Permanent resident of Texas or TTUHSC service area/county - Fluent in a language frequently used by patients in the applicant's service area in addition to English - Military service - First generation college student